gicmo/bolt/README.md

 Devices connected via Thunderbolt can be DMA masters and thus read system memory without interference of the operating system (or even the CPU).
-Version 3 of the interface provides 5 different security levels, in order to mitigate the aforementioned security risk that connected devices pose to the system.
+Version 3 of the interface introduced 5 different security levels, in order to mitigate the aforementioned security risk that connected devices pose to the system.
 The security level is set by the system firmware.